Vertexwahn/rules_qt6/README.md

 This work is published under Apache 2.0 License.
-This work builds on top of https://github.com/justbuchanan/bazel_rules_qt

-The original project is contained in the `third_party` folder of this project with all license notes included.

-which is also licensed under Apache 2.0.
+This work builds on top of https://github.com/justbuchanan/bazel_rules_qt which is also licensed under Apache 2.0.
 The copyright holders of the bazel_rules_qt repsoitory are:
 - justbuchanan Justin Buchanan